braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/customization/customizing_feed.md

 {% endtab %}
 {% endtabs %}

-### Initializing the view controller with `Attributes`
+### Initializing the view controller with Attributes

-If you wish to modify only a specific instance of the Braze Content Card UI view controller, you can initialize this instance with your own `Attributes` object:
+If you wish to modify only a specific instance of the Braze Content Card UI view controller, initialize this instance with your own `Attributes` object:

 {% tabs %}
 {% tab Swift %}